School Supplies

 Notebooks or binders are crucial if you plan to take your course notes with pen and paper.
 Depending on how many notes you take, your writing style, font, etc., you will range from 150 pages to 500 pages per semester.
 Many students use notebooks and binders for lectures, scrap work, and practice problems.
 This can be an efficient method of storing notes.

-Advantage of using notebooks: unlike loose leaf paper in a binder, a notebook is a self-contained system.
-Instead of needing to manage many individual sheets of paper, you can keep track of your notes based on sections in your notebook.
+Pro: Instead of needing to manage many individual sheets of paper, you can keep track of your notes based on sections in your notebook.
+Pro: Binders offer flexibility – you can move papers around and insert pages into existing categories without having to start a new notebook.

 Textbooks